fabienb4/meteor-jsdoc/README.md

     cd myproject
     meteor-jsdoc init

-This will create a file in your Meteor project directory:
+This will create a config file in your Meteor project directory:
 `jsdoc.json`.

-### Example file
+### Config file

 ```js
 {